alphacharlie/RasPwn/README.md

 user 2 - mrbill@playground.raspwn.org
 password - OhNoMrBill!

-(More email accounts can be added too but that's 'coming soon'.)
+(More email accounts can be added too but that's a 'coming soon'.)

 If you wish to customize RasPwn or play Red vs. Blue, you can logon locally or via SSH.
 The default credentials are: